 Grants for Small Public Water and Sewerage Schemes

-C Subsidy Grants for Group Water Supply Schemes:
+C Subsidy towards the Operational Costs of Group Water Supply Schemes: